 Perugu Charu is a tempered Andhra Style Butter Milk which is tad spicy but tastes awesome!
-It can be savoured with rice as well!
+It can be savored with rice as well!
 Here is how to make it.

 Telugu cuisine is close to my heart.
 One of my best friends during school was from Andhra Pradesh.
 During the lunch hour, our group used to literally wait for her to open the tiffin box.
 I loved the pickles she used to bring, they were called Allam Avakaya and Avakaya.

 Perugu Charu is an Andhra Style Curried Buttermilk.
-At home, usually, we make Spiced Buttermilk or Cucumber Buttermilk for lunch.
+At home, usually, we make Spiced Buttermilk for lunch.
 However, I have also tried regional curd based coolers like Kerala Style Spiced Buttermilk and Perugu Charu couldn’t be missed!

 The base for making Perugu Charu remains the same.
 However, it is tempered with the Tadka of made using mustard seeds, curry leaves, chana dal, urad dal, onions, green chilli et al.